DiegoMendes319/DiegoMendes/replit.md

 ## Overview

-Jikulumessu is a full-stack web application designed to connect families with qualified domestic workers in Angola.
-The platform provides a comprehensive solution for finding, filtering, and contacting domestic service providers based on location, services offered, and contract preferences.
-"Jikulumessu" means "open your eyes" or "stay alert" in Angolan languages, representing awareness and vigilance in choosing domestic services.
+Jikulumessu is a full-stack web application designed to connect people with qualified service providers in Angola.
+The platform provides a comprehensive solution for finding, filtering, and contacting various "flash service" providers based on location, services offered, and contract preferences.
+"Jikulumessu" means "open your eyes" or "stay alert" in Angolan languages, representing awareness and vigilance in choosing service providers.

 ## Recent Updates (Janeiro 2025)